 “Now down to the really good stuff, just how old are you and even more importantly were you involved in the civil war?”

 Pam hoped that Eric knew that her very genuine love for her master was the only reason she was standing in the mud in the middle of nowhere in some backwoods hick town with her favorite boots sinking in the mud.
 This Drew Marshall had better get here soon or she was going to get even angrier with him.
-It was bad enough this disgusting excuse for a human was planning to try and kill her makers chosen mate but that he dared to cause her to wait for his pathetic ass was just too much to bare.
+It was bad enough this disgusting excuse for a human was planning to try and kill her maker’s chosen mate but that he dared to cause her to wait for his pathetic ass was just too much to bear.

 Finally a rickety truck pulled up to the dilapidated home.
 Now all she needed to do was glamour the mouthy redhead into believing that she and the redneck had a fight and he left her in a huff.
 Shouldn’t be too hard to do.
 Putting on a burst of vamp speed she quickly and quietly glamoured the man into silent stillness, then grabbing the redhead by the throat she told her that she was very tired after her fight with her honey and would go in and straight to bed.
 Watching the weak willed trailer trash walk away without a backward glance she turned to her new toy and smiled.

 Sookie worked the morning to early evening shift today at Merlotte’s much to her relief.
 She hadn’t spoken to Eric since their date and she planned to go to Fangtasia tonight to see him.
-She didn’t want to be to forward but she also didn’t want to just sit at home waiting for him to call either, she was more of a take charge person than that.
+She didn’t want to be too forward but she also didn’t want to just sit at home waiting for him to call either, she was more of a take charge person than that.
 Thinking about the night to come she had a huge smile on her face as she walked into Merlotte’s.